 Laser technology has changed dramatically in the last few years, due in part to computerized lasers like the Sharplan Silk Touch Flash Scanner and the Coherent Ultra Pulse, both of which have revolutionized laser treatment.
 There are now standardized protocols to reduce risks and improve results.
-Dr. Abergel was among the very first to use laser scanner technology and he is also the inventor of two patent-pending applications related to the Silk Touch Flash Scanner.
+The Abergel Institute was among the very first to use laser scanner technology and it is also the inventor of two patent-pending applications related to the Silk Touch Flash Scanner.
 His research at Harbor/UCLA discovered the mechanism of laser stimulation of collagen in 1984, which results in a youthful look to the skin and reduced wrinkles.

 After the laser face peel, you will be able to recover in the comfort of your own home.
 The skin will peel by itself after treatment, similar to a sunburn, and a few days later the younger and smoother skin will emerge.
 The time for recovery will depend on the intensity of the damage that was present on your skin.
 Patients with early sun damage can usually return to their normal activities within a week after treatment, while may severe cases may require two weeks of recovery.
 In order to preserve the results of the face peel, you will be advised on the daily care of your skin.
 If you avoid sun exposure, the benefits of the peel will be long lasting.
 If necessary, a mild peel can be performed every two to three years.

 The laser peel offers a gentler approach to skin rejuvenation.
 It is not toxic to the heart or kidneys like a classic phenol peel because laser light is not deeply absorbed of your natural skin color after treatment.
 Healing also tends to be quicker and your skin is left with a more refreshed and natural-looking appearance.
 Good candidates for the laser peel include anyone looking to improve skin imperfections.
 Once the effects of photoaging become apparent in the form of fine wrinkling, irregular pigmentation and enlarged blood vessels, it’s time to consider the laser peel.
 The earlier you address sun damage, the easier it is to correct.
 To achieve the best possible results, the laser peel treatment is individually designed to meet the needs of each patient.
-During a consultation with Dr. Abergel, the benefits and risks will be discussed in detail to help you make an informed decision and to determine if you are a good candidate.
+During a consultation with Dr. Massey & Dr. Rahimi, the benefits and risks will be discussed in detail to help you make an informed decision and to determine if you are a good candidate.

 Q – What is a laser face peel?